• Skip to primary navigation

 Notes

-• WATER: If you are not on a Dr. Sebi diet use regular filtered water.
-To add more flavor to your dish use unsalted vegetable broth!
-Sebians can make their own Alkaline Electric Vegetable Broth on Ty’s Kitchen website.
+1. WATER: If you are not on a Dr. Sebi diet use regular filtered water.
+To add more flavor to your dish use our vegan bone broth.

-• PASTA: If you are not on a Dr. Sebi diet, you can use regular white, whole-wheat pasta, or even gluten-free pasta.
+2. PASTA: If you are not on a Dr. Sebi diet, you can use regular white, whole-wheat pasta, or even gluten-free pasta.
 Penne pasta would work in this recipe.
-Other “Alkaline” pasta varieties you can use are chickpea pasta or spelt pasta.
+Other "alkaline" pasta varieties you can use are chickpea pasta or spelt pasta.

-• OIL: Use any oil or vegan butter you have on hand (that has a high smoke point) if you are not on a strick Dr. Sebi. diet.
+3. OIL: Use any oil or vegan butter you have on hand (that has a high smoke point) if you are not on a strict Dr. Sebi. diet.
+Or if you are oil free, you can sauté your vegetables in water or broth.

-• FLOUR: Use regular white flour or preferbably whole wheat flour if you are not on a Dr. Sebi diet.
-Sebians can subsitute with spelt flour.
+4. FLOUR: Use regular white flour or preferably whole wheat flour if you are not on a Dr. Sebi diet.
+"Sebians" can substitute with spelt flour.
 I DO NOT recommend any other flours besides the ones I just mentioned.

-• COCONUT MILK: When using coconut milk, ONLY use unsweetened can coconut milk you can find in the Asian/Ethic cooking isle.
-DO NOT use the coconut milk in you find in the refriderated section of the store as it will be too sweet for this dish!
+5. COCONUT MILK: When using coconut milk, ONLY use unsweetened light canned coconut milk you find in the Asian/Ethic cooking isle.
+(Read blog post above to see why I used canned product for this recipe).
+DO NOT use the coconut milk in you find in the refrigerated section of the store.
+That will be too sweet for this dish.
+You can substitute with other plant-based milks like my sea moss milk recipe.

-• TOMATOES: I wouldn’t omit the tomatoes.
+6. TOMATOES: I wouldn't omit the tomatoes.
 They add color and acid to the dish needed to balance out all the flavors.
-You can use cherry tomatoes instead of Plum (Roma).
 If you are not a Sebian, used whatever tomatoes are available to you.
-If you just hate tomatoes you might have to add a little lime or lemon juice the dish.
+If you just hate tomatoes, you might have to add a little lime or lemon juice the dish.
 Test and adjust to your liking.

-• OPTIONAL STEP: Seasoning the pasta individually is totally optional.
-If you skip this step you will not need the additional measurements of seasonings listed in the ingredient list under “Pasta.”
+8. OPTIONAL STEP: Seasoning the pasta individually is totally optional.
+If you skip this step you will not need the additional measurements of seasonings listed in the ingredient list under "Pasta" outside of the water for boiling and the pasta itself.

-• ADDITIONS & OTHER SUBSITITONS: Add chickpeas or white beans (Not Sebi Recommended) to this dish to make more hearty and give you a protein boost!
+9. ADDITIONS & OTHER SUBSITITONS: Add chickpeas or white beans (not Sebi recommended) to this dish to make it more hearty and give you a protein boost!
 Any type of mushrooms can be used or even a mixture of different types of mushrooms.
-Nutritional yeast or you favorite vegan cheese (Not Sebi recommended) would be WONDERFUL in this!
+Nutritional yeast or you favorite vegan cheese (not Sebi recommended) would be WONDERFUL in this!

 Nutrition